codeprty/basic-javascript/README.md

 The purpose of this project is to help beginners **practice essential JavaScript concepts** and **build a strong foundation** before moving on to more advanced topics.

+**Note:** This project is ongoing.
+More exercises are being added regularly to cover additional fundamental JavaScript concepts.

 ## Project Structure

-The project contains 12 JavaScript files, each covering a different topic:
+The project contains 13 JavaScript files (and counting), each covering a different topic:

 | File Name        | Topic              | Description                                                              |
 |------------------|--------------------|--------------------------------------------------------------------------|